StefanoPenazzi/chameleonQuant/src/main/java/data/source/external/database/README.md

    The database proves particularly useful when the same data requests are repeated over time.
 Indeed, the external data providers usually charge the user based on the number of requests in a certain amount of time. <br />
       <h3>Download and install the database</h3>
    <div>
    A time series is a sequence taken at successive equally spaced points in time.
 Most of the data used in financial trading is comprised of time series.
+The database used by default is InfluxDB.
 InfluxDB is a high-performance data store written specifically for time series data (<a href="https://www.influxdata.com/">influxdata</a>).
 Below is the link to install InfluxDB step by step. <br /> <br />
        <ul>
          <li><a href="https://docs.influxdata.com/influxdb/v2.0/get-started/?t=Linux">Get started with InfluxDB</a></li>
        </ul>
    <br />
    </div>
-      <h3>How to set up the database connection</h3>
+      <h3>How to set up the default database connection</h3>
 After than you have installed InfluxDB either on your local machine or on the cloud, it is time to instruct chameleon Quant on how to access it.
-A very useful Java client library for InfluxDB is mantained by the community here <a href="https://github.com/influxdata/influxdb-java">influxdata Java</a>.
+A very useful Java client library for InfluxDB is mantained by the community here <a href="https://github.com/influxdata/influxdb-java">influxdata Java</a>. chameleonQuant exploits this library to query the database.
+The first and only step to let chameleonQuant accessing the database is to let it know its location and your credentials.
+Have a look at the following directory.

    ```
    chameleonQuant/src/main/resources/database.properties

    ```
+   If this is not present yet, please create a new one.
+Below an example of what you need into the file.

    ```
    influx_serverURL=http://127.0.0.1:9065